-Professor Cathleen G. Cuppett Associate Professor John Williams, III, Coordinator of Language Programs
+Professor Cathleen G. Cuppett, Director of the Center for Excellence in Teaching and LearningAssociate Professor John M. Williams, III, Coordinator of Language Programs, Coordinator of the Latin-American Studies Program

 The courses listed aim to provide a comprehensive program of study that will enable the serious student to attain a useful fluency in the Spanish language and a broad understanding of the culture, civilization and literature of Spain, Latin America and U.S. Latinos.
 Courses at the 100-level are designed to teach basic skills necessary for communication and to introduce some cultural information.
 Courses at the 200-level expand and develop both language skills and cultural expertise.
 To enroll in a 200-level course a student must have completed the 101-102 language requirement or demonstrated proficiency at that level by means of transfer credit or a placement test.
 Courses at the 300-level explore literature and grammar at a more advanced level.
 Admission to 300- and 400-level courses is by permission of the instructor.

 All courses listed are conducted in Spanish with the exception of the literature course in English translation.